| History Walter Dandy was the first to

 not been serious or permanent.
 Unlike the occipital transtentorial approach,

 the interhemispheric approach has not been associated with visual field defects.
+Regardless of the operative

 approach used, various pupillary abnormalities, difficulty focusing or